X2 (roller coaster)

-X2 (formerly known as X) is a steel roller coaster operating at Six Flags Magic Mountain in Valencia, California.
-It is the world's first 4th Dimension roller coaster and was the final roller coaster conceived and installed by ride manufacturer Arrow Dynamics.
+X2 (formerly known as X) is a steel roller coaster at Six Flags Magic Mountain in Valencia, California.
+It was the world's first fourth-dimension roller coaster and was the final roller coaster installed by ride manufacturer Arrow Dynamics.
 The ride is unique in that the trains' seats pitch 360 degrees forwards and in reverse independent of the main chassis.
-The coaster initially opened to the public on January 12, 2002; numerous malfunctions delayed it from debuting in 2001 as was originally anticipated.
+The coaster initially opened to the public on January 12, 2002; numerous issues delayed it from debuting in 2001 as was originally anticipated.
 On December 2, 2007, the ride closed for its transformation into X2.
-It was completely repainted, received new third-generation trains, and featured new special effects including a sound system and a pair of flame throwers.
+It was completely repainted, received new third-generation trains, and featured new special effects including onboard audio, fog effects, and a pair of flame throwers.
 The ride reopened on May 24, 2008, following the upgrades.

 History

+The concept of a fourth dimension roller coaster had been conceptualized back when designer Alan Schilke had imagined a roller coaster combined with a Zipper, wanting to combine the high speeds, drops, and inversions of a roller coaster with the unpredictable flipping of the Zipper.
+When he joined Arrow, he had tried numerous times to try and pass the concept past administration, but time and time again the company kept rejecting the design due to worries of nausea.

+One day, former Six Flags Magic Mountain park president Gary Story had set up a meeting with Arrow, with Schilke attending the meeting, looking for their next big roller coaster.
+When Story disapproved of most models shown, Schilke pulled out a demo disc containing the fourth dimension roller coaster concept, which impressed Story.
+Originally Schilke was planning a small scale prototype model to be installed to be a proof of concept, however Story insisted it should be within hyper coaster height boundaries, claiming since it would be built next to Viper, it needed to be bigger than Viper as it would be the first coaster guests would see entering the park.

 On December 19, 2000, Six Flags Magic Mountain announced that it would be adding three roller coasters for the 2001 season as part of a $30 million expansion: Déjà Vu, Goliath Jr. and the original X. This would bring the total to 15, beating the world coaster capital, Cedar Point.
 X was a prototype 4th Dimension roller coaster by Arrow Dynamics.